-Exterior lights illuminate the campus mall, all parking areas and residence hall exteriors from before sunset until sunrise.
-Building interiors (including residence hall common areas) are equipped with emergency lights which are backed up with battery packs to enhance safety during power failure.
-Moreover, the lighting in the plaza mall has been replaced with solar lighting fixtures, which in a case of a power failure-safety and visibility will not be an issue.
+Exterior lights illuminate the campus mall, all parking areas, and residence hall exteriors from before sunset until sunrise.
+Building interiors (including residence hall common areas) are equipped with emergency lights, which are backed up with battery packs to enhance safety during power failure.
+Moreover, the lighting in the plaza mall has been replaced with solar lighting fixtures, which, in the case of a power failure-safety and visibility will not be an issue.
+The lighting is checked regularly by Public Safety officer who in from maintenance for priority repair.